calvinsmith625/GeorgiaTech/README.md

 hw2:

-**hw3:** report with good viz and template given for what to include in a good report
+**hw3:** report with good viz and template given for what to include in a good report, lots of models

+**hw4:** someone else's hw that was thorough regarding smoothing and non-linear stuffs